Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Gaining customer loyalty and brand awareness: Customers won’t associate you with a product.
 For example, if a customer becomes mad at a business because of a product, they won’t project it onto your store, even if you sold it to them.
 Customers disassociate your business from the products, which works as an advantage for you.

-- Collecting consumer data: Retail marketing has potential to generate a wealth of information about your customers and products.
+- Collecting consumer data: Marketing in retail has the potential to generate a wealth of information about your customers and products.
 Extract the details from data about popular products and web traffic so you can make adjustments accordingly.

 Physical vs. Digital Retail Marketing